DSpace/dspace-angular/README.md

 Introduction to the technology
 ------------------------------

-You can find more information on the technologies used in this project (Angular.io, Angular CLI, Typescript, Angular Universal, RxJS, etc) on the [LYRASIS wiki](https://wiki.lyrasis.org/display/DSPACE/DSpace+7+UI+Technology+Stack)
+You can find more information on the technologies used in this project (Angular.io, Angular CLI, Typescript, Angular Universal, RxJS, etc.) on the [LYRASIS wiki](https://wiki.lyrasis.org/display/DSPACE/DSpace+7+UI+Technology+Stack)

 Requirements
 ------------